Sample AWS Blockchain Node Runner app for BNB Chain Nodes

 cat bsc.log

-- How can I restart the BSC service?
+- How can I restart the BNB service?

 Please enter the AWS Management Console - EC2 Instances, choose the correct region, copy the instance ID you need to query.